aws-samples/serverless-patterns/sqs-lambda-terraform-python/README.md

 # Amazon SQS to AWS Lambda with Terraform

-The Terraform stack deploys a Lambda function, an SQS queue, a CloudWatch Log group and the IAM permissions required to run the application.
+This pattern contains a Lambda function, an SQS queue, a CloudWatch Log group and the IAM permissions required to run the application.
 SQS invokes the Lambda function when new messages are available.

 Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/sqs-lambda](https://serverlessland.com/patterns/sqs-lambda)